olimart/yafoy-blog/source/blog/2011-06-16-dallas-mavericks-are-the-new-nba-champion.html.markdown

 ---
-title: The Dallas Mavericks are NBA champion
+title: Dallas Mavericks are the new NBA champion
 date: '2011-06-16'
 tags:
 - basketball